Potentiometer: Construction

 Potentiometers consist of a resistive element, a sliding contact (wiper) that moves along the element, making good electrical contact with one part of it, electrical terminals at each end of the element, a mechanism that moves the wiper from one end to the other, and a housing containing the element and wiper.

-Many cheap potentiometers are constructed with a resistive element (B in cutaway drawing) formed into an arc of a circle usually a little less than a full turn and a wiper (C) sliding on this element when rotated, making electrical contact.
+Many inexpensive potentiometers are constructed with a resistive element (B in cutaway drawing) formed into an arc of a circle usually a little less than a full turn and a wiper (C) sliding on this element when rotated, making electrical contact.
 The resistive element can be flat or angled.
 Each end of the resistive element is connected to a terminal (E, G) on the case.
 The wiper is connected to a third terminal (F), usually between the other two.
 On panel potentiometers, the wiper is usually the center terminal of three.
 For single-turn potentiometers, this wiper typically travels just under one revolution around the contact.
 The only point of ingress for contamination is the narrow space between the shaft and the housing it rotates in.

 Another type is the linear slider potentiometer, which has a wiper which slides along a linear element instead of rotating.
 Contamination can potentially enter anywhere along the slot the slider moves in, making effective sealing more difficult and compromising long-term reliability.
 An advantage of the slider potentiometer is that the slider position gives a visual indication of its setting.
 While the setting of a rotary potentiometer can be seen by the position of a marking on the knob, an array of sliders can give a visual impression of settings as in a graphic equalizer or faders on a mixing console.

-The resistive element of cheap potentiometers is often made of graphite.
+The resistive element of inexpensive potentiometers is often made of graphite.
 Other materials used include resistance wire, carbon particles in plastic, and a ceramic/metal mixture called cermet.

 Conductive track potentiometers use conductive polymer resistor pastes that contain hard-wearing resins and polymers, solvents, and lubricant, in addition to the carbon that provides the conductive properties.